-The Internet has revolutionized nearly every industry and, as technology has continued to advance to make online connectivity even more widespread, mobile tech has played a significant role in the revolution.
+The internet has revolutionized nearly every industry, and as technology has continued to advance and make online connectivity even more widespread, mobile technologies have played a significant role in the internet revolution.

-Food retailers are no exception when it comes to adopting mobile technologies to modernize their industry.
-To retain current customers and win over new ones, grocery store chains are implementing solutions that offer unique mobile experiences for users in order to provide convenience, grow brand awareness, and build customer loyalty.
+Food retailers are no exception when it comes to adopting mobile technologies.
+To retain current customers and win over new ones, grocery store chains are implementing unique mobile experiences in order to provide convenience, grow brand awareness, and build customer loyalty.

 Why should grocery chains go mobile?

-Besides the overall rise in mobile shopping in recent years, evident in PricewaterhouseCoopers’ Total Retail Survey for 2017, there are many other reasons why grocery chains and those in the food retail industry should implement mobile solutions for their businesses.
+There are many reasons why grocery chains and those in the food retail industry should implement mobile solutions.

 Keeping up with competition

 Many grocery chains are leveraging the power of mobile technology to keep up with competitors.
-Modern customers use mobile as a means of accessibility, as well as convenience.
-Businesses who are able to adapt to the changing world and provide seamless shopping experiences by means of integrating mobile solutions are more likely to convert users into loyal customers.
+Modern customers use mobile devices as a means of accessibility as well as convenience.
+Businesses that can adapt to the changing world and provide seamless shopping experiences through integrating mobile solutions are more likely to convert users into loyal customers.

 Enhancing the brand

-In order to promote their brand, grocery chains often apply the omnichannel approach to appeal to all consumer groups and mobile is becoming a significant part of this approach.
-By providing tech-savvy shoppers with a mobile, interactive, and high-velocity customer experience, grocers increase their chances of creating a lasting effect that amplifies their brand, while also resonating with the user.
+To promote their brands, grocery chains often apply an omnichannel approach to appeal to all consumer groups, and mobile is becoming a significant part of this approach.
+By providing tech-savvy shoppers with a mobile, interactive, and high-velocity customer experience, companies increase their chances of creating a lasting effect that amplifies their brand while also resonating with users.

 Сustomers are more value-driven than price-driven nowadays.
-Providing them with easy access to the necessary information about a product will increase the chances of them purchasing it.
+Providing them with easy access to product information will increase the chances of customers making a purchase.

-A grocery mobile app can give customers this necessary data, while simultaneously collecting analytics to help businesses adapt their offerings to consumer needs.
+A grocery mobile app can give customersthis information while simultaneously collecting analytics to help businesses adapt their offerings to consumer needs.
 Data-driven marketing will enable grocery chains to monitor and plan product supply based on customer feedback and demand.

 Digitalization has drastically transformed the way shopping is done, making it more accessible than ever.
-By means of mobile sites and apps, businesses give their customers the opportunity to have individual and unique shopping experiences in which every consumer is at the center of their own purchasing scenario.
-In this way, grocery chains can engage with customers on a more personal level, giving them 24/7 access to products and helping them curate their shopping experience.
+By means of mobile sites and apps, businesses give their customers the opportunity to have individual shopping experiences in which each consumer is at the center of their own purchasing scenario.
+In this way, grocery chains can engage with customers on a personal level, giving them 24/7 access to products and helping them curate their shopping experience.

-To reward purchasing behavior and increase a customer’s urge to stay loyal to a particular brand, grocery chains can also turn to the mobile environment to deliver loyalty programs that offer benefits to entice and retain customers.
+To reward purchasing behavior and increase a customer’s brand loyalty, grocery chains can also turn to the mobile environment to deliver loyalty programs that offer benefits to entice and retain customers.

-Gamification of loyalty programs, using the principles of the Endowed Progress Effect, helps retailers leverage the effectiveness of push notifications to alert customers of new rewards available or limited time offers in which spending money can earn them bonus rewards points.
+Gamification of loyalty programs, using the principles of the Endowed Progress Effect, helps retailers leverage the effectiveness of push notifications to alert customers of new rewards or limited-time offers during which spending money can earn them bonus rewards points.

-Brands can utilize mobile apps to enhance in-store shopping experiences, making them more efficient and enjoyable for regular customers, as well as first-time shoppers.
-For example, grocery chains could use mobile apps to provide instant, detailed product information or to help customers find the location of a specific item.
-Apps that use location would also be able to provide alerts for special offerings as a buyer is walking down the aisle, providing extra value to the shopper while making their shopping experience more pleasant.
+Brands can use mobile apps to enhance in-store shopping experiences, making them more efficient and enjoyable for regular customers as well as first-time shoppers.
+For example, grocery chains can use mobile apps to provide instant, detailed product information or to help customers find specific items within a store.
+Apps that use location data can also provide alerts for special offers as a buyer walks down the aisle, providing extra value to the shopper while making their shopping experience more pleasant.

-To better understand the way a grocery chain operates, apps can be utilized to collect feedback from shoppers.
-Retailers could enable customers to send requests or provide reviews for items which will help them improve their offerings.
+To better understand how a grocery chain operates, apps can be used to collect feedback from shoppers.
+Retailers could enable customers to send requests or provide item reviews that will help them improve their offerings.

-Accumulating data directly from customers will allow different locations to tailor their in-store shopping experience, while helping them monitor the overall demand and supply of a particular store.
+Accumulating data directly from customers will allow different store locations to tailor their in-store shopping experiences while helping chains monitor overall demand and supply at a particular store.

 Types of mobile apps for grocery stores